Haywayaheadshot/book-an-appointment/API-Documentation.md

 Error Responses: All endpoints may return a JSON response with success set to false and an errors key that contains a list of error messages.

-### Authentication Endpoints
+Authentication Endpoints
-#### Log In
+Log In
-- Endpoint: /api/login
+Endpoint: /api/login
-- Method: POST
+Method: POST
-- Request Body: username, password
+Request Body: username, password
-- Response: { message: 'success' } on successful authentication
-- Possible Error Responses: { error: 'Wrong username or password' }
+Response: { message: 'success' } on successful authentication Possible Error Responses: { error: 'Wrong username or password' }
-#### Example
+Example:

 POST /api/login HTTP/1.1
 Host: example.com
 Content-Type: application/json